Bethany welcomes students from many different faith traditions.

 At Bethany, you have the opportunity to find a safe place to question, explore, and develop a growing faith in the context of a caring community.

-Bethany Memorial Church is a “church away from home” for those who come from church backgrounds and offers them the nurture and support they need as well as to give them a place where their gifts can be received and appreciated.
+Bethany Memorial Church is a “church away from home” for those who come from church backgrounds and offers them the nurturing and support they need as well as to give them a place where their gifts can be received and appreciated.
 Worship services take place every Sunday morning at 10:45 a.m.

 Bethany’s rich heritage as a training ground for leaders in the Christian Church (Disciples of Christ) provides the root-stock from which our present work grows.
 The Office of Church Relations oversees the work of Historic Bethany and the Campbell Archives.
 It is delights in connecting today’s churches to their roots here in “Mecca.”